The End of a Brave Man: Plot summary

 Mufid is a young man from a rural village near the coastal town of Baniyas in Syria.
 He lives there during the French occupation in the first half of the 20th century with his father, a farmer who is overbearing and violent with him.
 At the age of 12, Mufid cuts off the tail of a donkey, angering the people from the village and earning him the nickname "Mufid al-Wahsh" ("Mufid the Beast").
 His father punishes him by tying him to the trunk of a tree and beating him in view of the villagers.
 Like his father, Mufid is physically strong, courageous, and has a tendency towards violence.

 Mufid drops out of school and runs away from the village, making his way to Baniyas.
 Following an altercation with a French colonial officer, he is imprisoned for two years.
-He is held in Latakia at first and then later is transferred to a prison in Aleppo.
+He is held in Latakia at first and then later transferred to a prison in Aleppo.
 In prison he receives advice on how to live from fellow prisoner Abd al-Jalil, a friend of one of his relatives.

 After Mufid leaves prison, he moves to Latakia.
 He marries a woman named Labiba and struggles to find consistent employment, working as a porter, a sailor and as an assistant to a baker.
 He tries to remain a virtuous person, but succumbs to economic pressures and is drawn into the criminal underworld of the port city.
 He learns about city life and maturity from Abdush, a gang leader who is from the same village as him.
 Mufid finds self-worth in standing up to rival gangs and fighting against the French occupation.

 Mufid finds himself caught in a war between rival gangs and the dock workers' demands for unionisation, putting them at odds with both the French Mandate authorities and local employers.
 He fights with rival gang leader Mu'allim Yusuf al-Bathish in the port but is stopped by authorities.
 Following a brawl, Mufid is arrested and again sent to prison in Latakia.

 Mufid returns to prison for five years.
 During his incarceration the prison physician diagnoses him with diabetes, but he receives no treatment.
 Upon his release, A physician amputates his leg above the knee.
 After the amputation he is depressed and dreams of having a prosthetic leg.
 His trajectory veers towards self-annihilation and he ignores the advice of his physician, smoking and drinking.
-Mufid then kills a man before he commits suicide.
+Mufid then kills a man before he takes his own life.